 Using Catcher Mitt Location to Evaluate Fastball Command

-BY CAMERON HARRIGAN
+BY CAM HARRIGAN

 Every time a pitcher rears back and delivers an offering towards home plate they are trying to hit a spot.
 Whether the pitch is a wicked breaking ball that snaps off the corner of the strike zone or a blazing fastball above the letters, the pitcher has intentions for every offering.